 A 7 Point Scale

-For some reason I just couldn’t rate anything above 94 because I felt like there was always the potential for something else to come along to raise the bar—even though I’ve enjoyed some amazing wines over the years.
+For some reason, I just couldn’t rate anything above 94.
+I always felt like there was the potential for something else to come along to raise the bar—even though I’ve enjoyed some fantastic wines over the years.

 The 1996 Chateau Margaux?
 94 points.